Adrian-Johnston/Getting_Cleaning_Data/README.md

 (Columns containing the strings "std()" or "mean()" are taken to indicate measures of standard deviation and mean respectively).

 #5.
-From the data set in step 4, creates a second, independent tidy data set with the
- average of each variable for each activity and each subject.
+A second, independent tidy data set with the average of each variable for each # activity and each subject.

 Line 38
 Data is aggregated to show mean of values grouped by activity label/ID and subject ID